JeMuGa/coding_problems/README.md

 # Coding Problems

+This is a list of generic coding problems I find usefull to practice with.

+Its just a compilation of problems I find on internet.
+If you know a better answer or an answer in another language other than JS, feel free to add it on the file with a comment and dont forget to add the test to it plz.

+Expect more to come with time.

 ## Problem 1

 Given a list of numbers and a number k, return whether any two numbers from the list add up to k.